 For example, if you’re working through some math problems, you can have students solve them on their own and then randomly choose a few to come up and solve on the board.
 Or they can hold up their answers for you to quickly check.

 This will help you quickly assess who’s understanding the material and who needs more help.

 It also allows you to provide immediate feedback and answer any questions students may have.

 Doing spot checks like this throughout the semester can save you a lot of time in the long run as you won’t have to grade as much material at the end.

 If you’re spending hours and hours grading assignments every week, you really need to make it a priority to find ways to save time.
 Otherwise, you’ll quickly become bogged down and burned out.

 By following the tips in this article, you can make grading more efficient and less time-consuming without sacrificing quality.

-So take some time to implement a few of these tips and see how they work for you.
+So take the opportunity to implement a few of these time saving tips and see how they work for you.
 You may just find that your grading load becomes a lot more manageable.